 Trusted vs. Untrusted Mode

-1. Untrusted Mode (-X
+1. Untrusted Mode (-X)

-flag the untrusted mode gets enabled and it applies some security restrictions such as
+When we use -X flag the untrusted mode gets enabled and it applies some security restrictions such as

 - It blocks certain x11 extenshions .